amihaiemil/amihaiemil.github.io/_posts/2017-11-04-but-how-do-you-work-without-a-model.markdown

 ---

-Almost everytime I discuss OOP and code design with someone, right after I tell them that I do not like POJOs and the concept of get/set "objects", I see wide eyes accompanied by the question: "But how do you work without a model?"
+Almost everytime I discuss OOP and code design with someone, right after I tell them that I do not like the concept of get/set "model objects", I see wide eyes accompanied by the question: "But how do you work without a model?"

 A fair question.
 We must have a "model" in our code, we must represent objects and their data